-We principally work with two periods: February-July and September-January.
+We principally work with four periods: September-January, November-April, February-July, and May-October.
 Standard traineeship periods are for a period of 4-6 months.
 However, we might consider extending the traineeship period up to one year based on the experience and needs.
-For the internship to be most successful, we require a minimum of a 4-day, but preferable a 5-day working week.
+For the internship to be most successful, we require a minimum of a 4-day, but preferably a 5-day working week.

 EuroClio is always looking for trainees and dedicated students that:

 - Are in the final stage of their University Bachelor degree or in their Master degree;

 - Have a background in History, History Education and/or International Cooperation/Relations;